Danny Kennedy (environmentalist)

-Danny Kennedy (born February 24, 1971) is a clean-technology entrepreneur, an environmental activist, and the author of the book Rooftop Revolution: How Solar Power Can Save Our Economy—and Our Planet—from Dirty Energy (2012).
-Kennedy serves as managing director of the California Clean Energy Fund, a non-profit dedicated to optimising the clean energy transition.
-He co-founded Sungevity, a rapidly growing residential solar power company, and Powerhouse, the primer solar incubator in Oakland.
+Danny Kennedy (born February 24, 1971) is an American clean-technology entrepreneur, environmental activist, and the author of the book Rooftop Revolution: How Solar Power Can Save Our Economy—and Our Planet—from Dirty Energy (2012).
+Kennedy is managing director of the California Clean Energy Fund, a non-profit dedicated to optimizing the clean energy transition.
+He co-founded Sungevity, a residential solar power company, and Powerhouse, the primer solar incubator in Oakland.
 While at Sungevity, Kennedy won a Planet Forward Innovator of the Year award from the PBS program Planet Forward.

 Early life

 Kennedy was born in Los Angeles to Australian parents.
 Kennedy and his family moved between the United States, Europe, and Australia until he was 11 years old, when his family settled in Sydney, Australia.
 Kennedy attended St. Aloysius School.

 As a youngster Kennedy was a community organizer, fundraiser, journalist, and youth activist.
 At the age of 12 he was involved with a successful campaign to prevent construction of a dam in Tasmania.
 From 1983 he worked with the Australian Conservation Foundation on various projects including forestry protection and ozone depletion.
 In 1990 Kennedy was a representative at the Montreal Protocol Negotiations in London, where he met Alec Guettel (with whom he would later found Sungevity).
 In 1992 Kennedy organized around the first Rio Earth Summit and worked for the UN Conference on Environment and Development.